 In addition to these strong business benefits, teams across the company see value in composite AI too.
 Data scientists can incorporate different analytic capabilities in a repeatable workflow.
 And IT can deliver digital agility with composite AI, adding significant value to existing investments in data and applications.

 "Composite AI offers more sophisticated decisioning by combining multiple analytic techniques, such as descriptive statistics, natural language processing, deep learning, audio processing, computer vision and more.
-Companies that can quickly harness these analytic techniques ultimately have a competitive advantage in their digital transformation."Log in to SAS Global Forum to learn more about composite AI
+Companies that can quickly harness these analytic techniques ultimately have a competitive advantage in their digital transformation."Learn more about solving problems with composite AI